 Female physique examples

-Here are two women with low body fat so you can clearly see their muscle size:
+Here are two women with low enough body fat that you can clearly see their muscles:

 The first woman is thin (look at the frailness of her arms) and the second woman is fit.